kritishukla11/VAMOS/README.md

 Developed by Kriti Shukla, kritis@unc.edu

 # What this does:
-Using this workflow, you can obtain whole proteome structural information from Alphafold, create dense variant clusters, identify which clusters are associated with a given pathway, and run statistical analysis on these clusters to identify likelihood of association.
+Using this workflow, you can obtain whole proteome structural information from Alphafold, create dense variant clusters, identify which clusters are associated with a given pathway, and run statistical analysis on these clusters to identify the likelihood of association.

 # Instructions to run:
 Data : All input data is publicly available on DepMap, TCGA, Alphafold, and MSigDB.